Like many scientists and professionals, farmers can often speak in a way that is incomprehensible to the general public.

 We need to learn how to talk brain to brain.

-If stories, transparency, and trust are how to build a better dialogue around Canadian agriculture and food, what makes those things resonate and stick?
+If stories, transparency, and trust are how to build a better dialogue around Canadian agriculture and food, what makes those elements stick?
 The Farmer’s Survival Guide examines the science behind the tactics and offers tips and tricks for catalyzing your conversational impact.
 Join us as we take a peek inside the workings of the human brain to help solve the science communication problem for a better #farmtoconsumerconvo.